 This gives me a very effective, neat, and tidy split test on that Facebook's audience interests through the ad set level.

-Once launched, it is important to monitor how are each of these ads are doing.
+It is important to monitor how are each of these ads are doing.

 The goal is to make very intelligent decisions based on real data in order to decide whether a new audience and ad set is working or not.

 Personally, I'm willing to go a little over my 'new customer' budget if my cost per lead is within KPI.

 I'm playing the game a little bit more aggressively.
 As long as my cost per lead is good, I know that lifetime value of a lead and I'll willing to be patient with my ad spend and nurture the leads.